-This report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+This report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1934.
 For example, statements included in this report regarding our financial position, business strategy and other plans and objectives for future operations, and assumptions and predictions about future product demand, supply, manufacturing, costs, marketing and pricing factors are all forward-looking statements.
-When we use words like "intend," "anticipate," "believe," "estimate," "plan", "expect" or words of similar import, we are making forward-looking statements.
+When we use words like "intend," "anticipate," "believe," "estimate," "plan," "expect" or words of similar import, we are making forward-looking statements.
 We believe that the assumptions and expectations reflected in such forward-looking statements are reasonable and are based on information available to us on the date hereof, but we cannot assure you that these assumptions and expectations will prove to have been correct or that we will take any action that we may presently be planning.
 We are not undertaking to publicly update or revise any forward-looking statement if we obtain new information or upon the occurrence of future events or otherwise.